1914 Sydney Carnival

 The 1914 Sydney Carnival was the third edition of the Australian National Football Carnival, an Australian football interstate competition.
 It was held between Wednesday 5 August and Saturday 15 August 1914.
+As in previous competitions, players could represent the state that they were playing in at the time.
 Victoria was the winning state, going undefeated through the competition.

 The carnival, which was the first to take place in New South Wales, was contested by teams from each of the six states: Victoria, South Australia, Western Australia, Tasmania, New South Wales and Queensland.
 Interest in the event was overshadowed by the declarations of war by Britain on Germany on 4 August, and the opening manoeuvres of World War I which followed.
-Altogether, the event made a loss, drawing at the gate enough to cover approximately half of its operating expenses.
+Ultimately, the event made a loss, drawing at the gate enough to cover approximately half of its operating expenses.

 Teams

 Six teams competed at the Carnival.